Is Commercial Real Estate a Good Investment? (Pros & Cons)

 Why invest in commercial real estate?

-1. Stable Income and Cash Flow
+1. Stable Cash Flow

 2. Tax Benefits